Building usage trials

 We are also considering occupancy patterns of specific buildings, with the potential to close on Fridays to extend the weekend’s low-energy usage.

-Heslington Hall has been suggested as a trial, and following conversations with many users of the space, we can confirm a trial will begin from Friday 1 March.
-We would like to thank everyone involved for their flexibility, and those colleagues in the Room Booking Team and the Department of Technology, Estates and Facilities who we are working with to help facilitate the trial.
+A trial of Friday closing of Heslington Hall began from Friday 1 March.
+We would like to thank everyone involved for their flexibility, and those colleagues in the Room Booking Team and the Department of Technology, Estates and Facilities who we are working with to facilitate the trial.

 Bring your staff card during closures